CookieGigi/public_obsidian_vault/Setup headscale on free-tier VPS/Introduction.md

 These articles are inspired by the two guides :
 - [How To VPN Without Port Forwarding Using Headscale & Tailscale - Complete Tutorial](https://www.youtube.com/watch?v=u_6Zd7Bo6J4)
 - [How to combine Headscale with Nginx Proxy Manager and Cloudflare to form a self-hosted VPN on Ubuntu 22.04](https://silicon.blog/2023/05/14/how-to-combine-headscale-with-nginx-proxy-manager-and-cloudflare-to-from-a-self-hosted-vpn-on-ubuntu-22-04/)

-These two guide lack of some steps so I decided to write my own guide
+These two guides lack of some steps so I decided to write my own guide